2dot71mily/selection_induced_collider_bias/README.md

 ## Uncertainty plots
 In `config.py`:
 ```
-UNCERTAINTY = False # Set to False if replicating the Spurious results
+UNCERTAINTY = True  # Set to False if replicating the Spurious results
-TESTING = False # Set to True if testing on subsets of the challenge sets
 ```

 Then run in terminal:
-`python inference.py`
+`python uncertainty_plotting.py`

 You should see a printout of some uncertainty metrics, TP and TN rates, and file save updates print out before successful completion, e.g.: